SansGuidon/bookmarks/README.md

 * [Ben Watson](http://www.philosophicalgeek.com/2014/11/10/tips-for-writing-a-programming-book/) - (2014) Tips for Writing a Programming Book
 * [Michael Foord](http://www.voidspace.org.uk/python/articles/technical-writing.shtml) - (2009) Writing a Technical Book | IronPython in Action with Manning Publications
 * [Jeff Atwood](https://blog.codinghorror.com/do-not-buy-this-book/) - (2007) Do Not Buy This Book
+* [Charles Petzold](http://www.charlespetzold.com/blog/2007/10/081247.html) - (2007) Hard Work, No Pay: What's the Point? | Charles Petzold on writing books, reading books, and exercising the internal UTM
+> Of Course Writing Books is Hard!
+But that's what makes it fun and rewarding!
+You really shouldn't try to write a book unless you have a fire in your belly.
+If you have that fire, then nothing that Jeff Atword or I can say will discourage you.

 [Dillinger]: <http://dillinger.io>
 [bats]: <https://github.com/sstephenson/bats>